 Wellness & Fitness

 Our Wellness & Fitness Group has been off to a fabulous start!
 Each week we do a different type of exercise before our Weight Watcher’s Meeting.
-So far, we have done Zumba with Vanessa and Tae Kwon Do with Teresa and Michelle!
+We have done Zumba, Tae Kwon Do with Teresa, CrossFit, Circuit Training and more!